fimmtiu/mysql-exporter/README.md

 Assumptions that this relies on:

+* Every table has a primary key called `id` that's a monotonically increasing integer.
+(This restriction could be relaxed later, but that's a version 2 feature.)

 * We are okay with a small amount of inaccuracy in the historical data:
   * double `create` events for a single row
   * `update` events for rows that don't exist